atsepkov/Graphene/README.md

 ========================
 ![Screenshot](screenshots/stackoverflow.png)

 This is basically a text-based browser / search engine aggregator.
-It allows you to search the web through the terminal.
+It allows you to search the web through the terminal in a style that makes the most sense in the terminal.
+It does not try to emulate a GUI browser in the terminal like some of the other projects, because the terminal was not meant for that, and that just creates a miserable experience for the user.
 It's still a work in progress, but works decently well.
 The original inspiration for this project was Ranger File Manager, but after realizing that adapting it from local browsing to the web would require a significant rewrite, I put the project aside.
 Then, a couple months later, I stumbled into FZF, and figured I'd give this tool a try again using FZF instead of Ranger as a way to represent results.
 And this is the result.